This unique four-day comprehensive

 latest use of current-limiting breakers

-for achieving coordination.
+for achieving coordination and techniques

 - All computer software used for device